rajshah9305/AIICREWCEREBRASAGENTS/README.md

-# CrewAI Dashboard
+# 🚀 CrewAI Dashboard - Complete Full-Stack Application

 A modern, production-ready web application for creating, managing, and running CrewAI agent crews with Cerebras models integration.
+This is a complete full-stack application with both frontend and backend components.

-## 🚀 Features
+## ✨ Features

-- **Modern UI/UX**: Beautiful, responsive design with dark/light mode
+### 🎯 Core Functionality
 - **Crew Management**: Create, edit, and manage AI agent crews
 - **Real-time Execution**: Run crews and monitor progress in real-time
 - **Advanced Analytics**: Detailed performance metrics and execution logs